RachidMA/10dots/README.md

 # 🟠🟠 Welcome to 10 Dots 🟠🟠

 ## What is it ?
-A web application that allows connect to connect with service providers in their area.
+A web application that allows connect to connect with service providers in their area.</br>
-🟠'Doers' are able to create a task in 3 categories: Music, Art, History 🟠'Users' can search for help in different countries ( Australia, Belgium, Canada, Germany, United States, United Kingdom)
+🟠'Doers' are able to create a task in 3 categories: Music, Art, History</br>
+🟠'Users' can search for help in different countries ( Australia, Belgium, Canada, Germany, United States, United Kingdom)

 ## ⚡Features